-- Q; I share an address with another stockholder, and we received only one paper copy of the proxy materials.
-How may I obtain an additional copy of the proxy materials? - A: In an effort to reduce printing costs and postage fees, we have adopted a practice approved by the SEC called "householding."
-Under this practice, stockholders who have the same address and last name and do not participate in electronic delivery of proxy materials will receive only one copy of our proxy materials, unless one or more of these stockholders notifies us that he or she wishes to continue receiving individual copies.
-Stockholders who participate in house-holding will continue to receive separate proxy cards.
+Q: I share an address with another stockholder, and we received only one copy of the Notice.
+How may I obtain an additional copy of the Notice or proxy materials?

+A: In an effort to reduce printing costs and postage fees, we have adopted a practice approved by the SEC called "householding."
+Under this practice, stockholders who have the same address and last name and do not participate in electronic delivery of proxy materials will receive only one copy of the Notice or our proxy materials if a full set is requested, unless one or more of these stockholders notifies us that he or she wishes to continue receiving individual copies.
+Stockholders who participate in householding will continue to receive separate proxy cards.

-If you share an address with another stockholder and received only one set of proxy materials and would like to request a separate copy of these materials, please: (1) mail your written request to VirnetX Holding Corporation, PO Box 439, Zephyr Cove, NV 89448, Attn: Investor Relations, or (2) call our Investor Relations department at (775) 548-1785.
+If you share an address with another stockholder and received only one Notice or set of proxy materials and would like to request a separate copy of these materials, please: (1) mail your written request to VirnetX Holding Corporation, PO Box 439, Zephyr Cove, NV 89448, Attn: Investor Relations, or (2) call our Investor Relations department at (775) 548-1785.
 Additional copies of the proxy materials will be sent promptly after receipt of your request.
 Similarly, you may also contact us if you received multiple copies of the proxy materials and would prefer to receive a single copy in the future.

-- Q: What does it mean if I receive more than one proxy card? - A: It means that you hold shares in more than one account.
-To ensure that all your shares are voted, sign and return each card. - Q: Who tabulates the votes and how will I know the results of the voting at the Annual Meeting? - A: The votes will be tabulated by an independent inspector of election, who will be a representative of our transfer agent, Broadridge Financial Services.
+Q: What does it mean if I receive more than one Notice?

+A: It means that you hold shares in more than one account.
+To ensure that all your shares are voted, sign and return each card.

+Q: Who tabulates the votes and how will I know the results of the voting at the Annual Meeting?

+A: The votes will be tabulated by an independent inspector of election, who will be a representative of Broadridge Financial Solutions, Inc.